 (5) An order made under this regulation takes effect from the day after the day on which the order is published in the Gazette or, if a later day is specified in the order, that day.

-(6) An order made under subregulation (1) expires on the 90th day after the day on which it takes effect, unless it expires or is revoked before that day.
+(6) An order made under subregulation (1) expires 6 months after the day on which it takes effect, unless it expires or is revoked before that day.

 (7) The Minister must ensure that an order made under this regulation is tabled in each House of Parliament within 12 sitting days of its making.